 Increased programming and capacity to meet treatment and case management needs of clients with Severe Mental Illness (SMI) and Mild to Moderate (M2M) mental health concerns.
-Additional programming allows for increased flexibility to serve entire MH reentry population, increasing client's connection to appropriate programs and levels of care.
+Additional programming allows for increased flexibility to serve the entire mental health reentry population, with a focus on connecting clients to the appropriate level of care.